ct-js/docs.ctjs.rocks/docs/building-your-game.md

 ![](./images/buildingAndDeployment/building-your-game-branding.png)

-1. **Game icon:** Add an icon to your game, you can choose one from any of your imported textures.
+1. **Game icon:** Add an icon to your game — you can choose one from any of your imported textures.
+Note that it should not have multiple frames in it, and that for the best results you should use a square texture with size at least 256x256 pixels.
+2. **Splash screen:** The splash screen is shown only on mobile devices while the app is loading.
+3. If your project is a pixelart game, but you want your icons or splash screen to remain smooth, you can enforce smooth icons and splash screen with these options.
-2. **Accent:** This changes the accent color of the loading screen.
-3. Here you can change whether the accent color affects the background or fill by inverting it.
-You can also hide the "Made with ct.js" loading screen here.
+4. **Accent:** This changes the accent color of the loading screen.
+You can change whether the accent color affects the background or fill by inverting it.

 ## Export Settings